web-tool-kit/libwiz/README.md

 #### Example Usage

-Here’s an example of how you might set up `customTranspiler` in your `libwiz.config.js`:
+Here's an example of how you might set up `customTranspiler` in your `libwiz.config.js`:

 ```js
 module.exports = {